22 Houses of Justice

 God has ordained that in every city a House of Justice should be established, where individuals shall gather in the number of Bahá (9), or more if desired.
 They should regard themselves as entering the presence of the Exalted One, observing the unseen.
 These members must be the trusted ones of the Merciful among people and the representatives of God for all who dwell on earth.
 They should consult on the welfare of the servants of God for His sake, just as they consult on their own affairs, and choose what is best.
 Thus has your Lord, the Mighty, the Forgiving, decreed.
 Beware not to neglect what is explicitly stated in the Tablet.
 Fear God, O people of insight.

-This chapter is the beginning of Part 4: Leadership After Baha’u’llah.
-Baha’u’llah extensively discussed spiritual leadership and political governance throughout His writings.
-The Houses of Justice are the new institution Baha’u’llah created which serves as a link between both spheres.
-We will discuss who may serve on a House of Justice, their roles, and how they are the foundation of a distinct governance model designed to liberate everyone within their jurisdiction.
-It should be noted I may refer to the singular House of Justice instead of the plural Houses at times.
+This chapter begins Part 4, Leadership After Bahá’u’lláh.
+Bahá’u’lláh discusses spiritual leadership and political governance throughout His writings, and the Houses of Justice are the institution He establishes as a link between both spheres.
+We will examine who may serve, what roles they are given, and how they can become the foundation of a governance model designed to liberate everyone within their jurisdiction, including in ways that resonate with liberation theology’s insistence that true freedom must be social and structural as well as personal.
+It should be noted that I may refer to the singular House of Justice instead of the plural Houses at times.
 I view the singular House to be the name of the institution, while many Houses comprise the institution.

 22.2 The Selection Process

-In the Kitab-i-Aqdas and a few other tablets, Baha’u’llah does specifically say men serve on the Houses of Justice.
+In the Kitáb-i-Aqdas and a few other tablets, Bahá’u’lláh does specifically say men serve on the Houses of Justice.
 There are some people who say only men can serve on the Houses of Justice due to how gender language is used.
-In a letter contained in BH00158 addressed to Narjis and Sakinih Khatun, he tells them any women who have partaken of the Choice Sealed Wine (The Kitab-i-Aqdas) are men, knights of the field.
+In a letter contained in BH00158 addressed to Narjis and Sakínih Khánum, he tells them that any women who have partaken of the Choice Sealed Wine, the Kitáb-i-Aqdas, are men, knights of the field.
 He warns of those who are deprived of certitude due to vain imaginings (illusions), while women such as them bring the light of certitude.
 BH00158 provides many statements regarding the station of women.

 Thus, gendered terminology does not limit spiritual capacity.
 The measure of one’s fitness for the House is not outward form but inward reality.
 Those who have drunk from the Choice Sealed Wine are men in spirit.
 They are steadfast, detached, and radiant in faith.
 The Council must therefore discern the measure of this inner knightliness when selecting members, whether male or female in body.